ivmfnal/metacat/docs/ui.rst

 Declare single file
 ~~~~~~~~~~~~~~~~~~~

+When declaring a new file, the file has to be added to an existing dataset.

-Create JSON file with file metadata, *without* any file attributes such as namespace, name, size, etc. e.g.:
+To declare a file, create a JSON file with file metadata, *without* any file attributes such as namespace, name, size, etc. e.g.:

 .. code-block:: json